annadsinger0/cs124-lab2/design/design.md

 We had a lot of design questions regarding allowing multiple different lists and how to do UI for that.

+## Challenges Lab 5

+The biggest challenge of this lab was getting firebase rules to work.
+It was really hard to test them.
+For instance, it's just hard to debug why things error a lot of times.
+We also had trouble testing as far as sharing lists, since it was helpful to have two user pages open at once, but this appeared to be impossible at first, since one person would just be logged in on both pages.
+We ended up discovering that incognito mode fixed this problem part way through, but it was really annoying at first.

+The other biggest challenge of this lab was designing the new additions.
+We already had a pretty nice design before and wanted to keep the overall asthetic, but it was kind of hard to add new features while making sure the page wasn't too cluttered or messy.
+We're overall pretty proud of the design, but it was a bit difficult to figure out.

 ### Parts we're proud of Lab 1

 We're proud that most of the css looks pretty refined.
 The add task button doesn't look exactly like we want, but we like the rest of it.
 We got pretty close to what we actually had in mind, which is cool.